romanzdk/tech-demo-python-packaging/README.md

 ## Demo 01 variant "setuptools"

-All package related information including how to build it is located only one file named `pyproject.toml`.
+All package related information including how to build it is located in only one file named `pyproject.toml`.

     [build-system]
     requires = ["setuptools"]